rust-lang/std-dev-guide/src/policy/prelude.md

 whether we add those items to the prelude for a future edition or to the common prelude for all Rust editions.

+This policy provides guidelines, and documents cases where adding things to the prelude can potentially cause breakage, such that we should consider a crater run or waiting until an edition.
+This policy does not attempt to mandate what we must add to the prelude.

 When to use editions
 --------------------